 - Chipotle Gets Meta

 - The Man in the Astor Place Cube

 - The ‘Missing Type’ Campaign From NHS Blood and Transplant

-Case in point: Gary Dahl.
-In the mid-1970s, the advertiser conceived of the “Pet Rock” which was quite literally a rock.
+But first, a lesson from the past: Gary Dahl.
+In the mid-1970s, the advertiser conceived of the “Pet Rock” — which was quite literally a rock.
 He sold 1.5 million of them at $4 a piece.

 And if becoming a millionaire by selling stones wasn’t absurd enough, Dahl created a 32-page training manual called “The Care and Training of Your Pet Rock,” which taught owners how to get their rock to “stay” and “roll over.”

 Of course, Pet Rocks are useless to us.
 What we really care about are the innovative marketing approaches that brands take to promote their actual value to customers, and how they cultivate interest in that value.

 And to that end, here are 10 examples (in no particular order) of some of our favorite marketing strategies and campaigns in recent history.